leahneukirchen/xe/README.md

 * `-a`: take arguments from commandline, starting after the first `--`.
 * `-A`: take arguments from commandline, starting after the first *argsep*.

+If no argument is passed, default to "printf %s\n".

 ## Return code

 Like GNU and OpenBSD xargs: